Irene-miao/BlazingPizzaApp/README.md

-# Create a blazor application based on Microsoft Learn platform.
+# Create a blazor application based on tutorials on Microsoft Learn platform.

 ## Contributing